Best iPad for playing Apple Arcade iMore 2021

 - Too small?

 Apple Arcade gives you instant access to exclusive games across multiple devices.
-When it comes to mobile gaming, consider getting the iPad Air (2019).
-Yes, it's a little bit more expensive than the newer iPad (2019).
+When it comes to mobile gaming, consider getting the iPad Air 4.
+Yes, it's a little bit more expensive than the standard iPad.
 However, the price difference gives you a slightly larger and better display, incredible internals, and more.

-With the iPad Air (2019), you have a choice of three colors (silver, space gray, and gold) and two storage sizes (64GB and 256GB).
+With the iPad Air 4, you have a choice of five colors (silver, space gray, rose gold, green, and sky blue) and two storage sizes (64GB and 256GB).
 Whichever you choose, happy gaming!

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
-On Apple Arcade, he enjoys playing Sonic Racing, Oceanhorn 2, Spek, among many others.
+On Apple Arcade, he enjoys playing all the latest games.
 Thanks for reading. @bryanmwolfe

 We may earn a commission for purchases using our links.
 Learn more.